sustrik/libdill/README.md

 void *cls();
 ```

-When coroutine is launched the value of coroutine-local storage is guaranteed
+When new coroutine is launched the value of coroutine-local storage is
-to be NULL.
+guaranteed to be `NULL`.

 ## Debugging